-- 1. Utilize basic functions of a computer operating system/file usage. - ✓ Identify components of a computer system and use appropriate terminology when speaking about them. - ✓ Identify and use basic features of a computer operating system and file saving options. - 2.
-Utilize a variety of software to develop new documents that support teaching and learning. - ✓ Identify and use editing and formatting features of a word processing program including the insertion of images. - 3.
-Create spreadsheet workbooks. - ✓ Creates an original spreadsheet including simple formulas. - 4.
-Knows how to use a web browser to access and use Internet resources in applications - \checkmark Can use and identify features of a web browser. - ✓ Can bookmark a website. - \checkmark Can capture and use an image from a web site. - 5.
-Uses draw/paint programs. - \checkmark Creates a graphic using a drawing program and places within another application. - 6.
-Uses slide presentation programs. - ✓ Creates a slide show that includes proper formatting, text, graphics and sound to share information with a target audience. - 7.
-Knows safe and ethical behavior when accessing technology resources. - \checkmark Writes correct citations for text and images from electronic resources. - \checkmark Demonstrates awareness of ergonomics and how to use equipment safely. - ✓ Demonstrates awareness of classroom/school rules governing the use of technology.
+- 1. Use basic functions of a computer operating system/file system. - Identify components of a computer system and use appropriate terminology when speaking about them - Identify and use basic features of a computer operating system and file saving options

+2. Use a variety of software applications to develop new documents that support teaching and learning.

+- Identify and use editing and formatting features of a word processing program including the insertion of images. - 3.
+Create spreadsheet workbooks. - Create an original spreadsheet including simple formulas. - 4.
+Use a web browser to access and use Internet resources in applications. - Use and identify features of a web browser. - Bookmark a website. - Capture and use an image from a web site. - 5.
+Uses slide presentation programs. - Create a slide show that includes proper formatting, text, graphics and sound to share information with a target audience. - 6.
+Understand safe and ethical behavior when accessing technology resources. - Write correct citations for text and images from electronic resources. - Demonstrate awareness of ergonomics and how to use equipment safely. - Demonstrate awareness of classroom/school rules governing the use of technology.